kiwicopple/paul.copplest.one/docs/blog/do-nothing.md

 >  12:13pm colleague: hi copple

-Me: *spend 2 minutes considering how I can politely suggest a better way of communicating asynchonously.*
+Me: *spend 2 minutes pondering how to politely suggest a better method of asynchonous communication.*

 > 12:15pm me: hi, how can I help?